xboxfly15/xboxfly15/README.md

 - 🔭 I’m currently working on [Project BlueBlitz](https://github.com/ProjectBlueBlitz)
 - 🌱 I’m currently learning **SvelteKit & Tailwind CSS**
-- 👯 I’m looking to collaborate on [Wave Survival](https://github.com/WaveSurvival)
+- 👯 I’m looking to collaborate on [Project BlueBlitz](https://github.com/ProjectBlueBlitz)
 - 🤝 I’m looking for help with [MCPunishments](https://github.com/MCPunishments)
 - 💻 All of my projects are available on GitHub
 - 💬 Ask me about **NodeJS, sysadmin, cloud, ecommerce or general coding**